my-name-is-D/object-detection-Motion-Nao-webots/README.md

 A version consider Nao's workspace before calculating the angle joints.
 Another decompose the trajectory into sub-motion
 The angle joints for each motion is saved in txt files.
+Adapted for left arm

+There is a code adapted for both arm, but not quite performant for the right arm.

 ## rat_model